djherbis/rust-stream/README.md

 * 1 Writer, N Readers can make progress concurrently
 * Each Reader Reads every byte written by the Writer in order
 * Each Reader returns EOF only once the Writer is dropped.
+* A Stream can be backed by a File, or an in-memory append-only buffer

 Basically, a Writer broadcasts bytes to the Readers.